PagerDuty/pd-cap-recipes/README.md

 The first thing to know is that we at PagerDuty always deploy of a tag, never from a branch.
 You can generate a new tag by running the follwing command:

-    cap production deploy:prepare
+    $ bundle exec cap production deploy:prepare

-This should generate a tag in a format like master-1328567775.
+This should generate a tag in a format like `master-1328567775`.
 You can then deploy the tag with the following command:

-cap production deploy -s tag=master-1328567775
+    $ bundle exec cap production deploy -s tag=master-1328567775

 The following sanity check will be performed automatically:

-* Validate the master-1328567775 as the latest deploy as an ancestor
+* Validate the `master-1328567775` as the latest deploy as an ancestor
 * Validate that you have indeed checkout that branch before deploying

 Another nice thing this recipe does is keep an up to date tag for each environment.
 So the production tag is what is currently deployed to production.
 So if you ever need to diff a branch and what is already deploy you can do something like: